 Saving Money: An Important Life Lesson

 Most of us have seen our parents always instructing us to save money and we only understand it when we reach a level to organise our own finances.
-In today’s times, one really cannot predict what’s coming next.
-The pandemic has been a lesson on why having savings is important.
+In today’s times, one really cannot predict what’s coming next. .
 While it is okay to have a ‘seize the day’ kind of attitude on some days, you cannot truly sustain it.
 A considerable amount of savings will make you feel independent to live on your own terms.

 Savings also provide security to face emergencies.
 Planning a long vacation, getting married, buying a home, or starting your own business, all of these major decisions require many paycheques.
 To live a stress-free and financially independent, the ability to save money is vital.